 Though, unfortunately, the glass was cut out of the picture.
 But even that, I feel, is a testament to willpower and discipline, albeit a frivolous one.

-Nettle: That is awesome, I guess that would have been worth filming )))
+Alexander: That is awesome, I guess that would have been worth filming )))

 Frater Ipafs: I’m so glad it wasn’t.
 No one deserves to see me shambling about in a robe haha.

-Nettle: The results are impressive – such as the portrait with a ritual dagger while performing the lesser banishing pentagram ritual.
+Alexander: The results are impressive – such as the portrait with a ritual dagger while performing the lesser banishing pentagram ritual.
 It would be nice to continue our conversation soon about further topics 🙂

 Frater Ipafs: Thank you again.
 It’s been an absolute pleasure.
 And I would be delighted. 🙂

-Nettle: Bonus question – Are there any books or other works you want to share with us and why?
+Alexander: Bonus question – Are there any books or other works you want to share with us and why?

 Frater Ipafs:I’d highly recommend a book called the Geosophia.
 It is an incredible piece on the chthonic roots of ceremonial magick, tracing its origins to the Greeks and then following its evolution to the grimoiric format of the medieval age.
 For those magicians studying the art of evocation, I’d highly encourage this book.
 Another would be Through Gateways of Stone and Cirlce by Ashen Chassad– its an excellent elaboration on the works of Trithemius (apocryphally published later by Francis Barrett in The Magus).